GENERAL

 SM

-Shreshtha Mishra • 10 Mins read • 7 May 26
+Shreshtha Mishra • 14 Mins read • 11 May 26

 NEET Expected Cut Off 2026NEET Expected Cut Off 2026

 NEET Expected Cut Off 2026 is an important event for medical aspirants after the NEET UG exam, to determine admission chances in top MBBS colleges.
-Students can refer to the NEET 2026 expected cutoffs for General, EWS, OBC, SC, ST, and PwD categories on this page.
-In the case of the General/EWS category, the qualifying cutoff will be approximately the 50th percentile (700 - 135 marks), and OBC, SC, and ST categories may qualify at the 40th percentile (150 - 120 marks).
+Students can refer to the NEET 2026 expected cutoffs for the General category will be approximately the 50th percentile (700 - 135 marks), and OBC, SC, and ST categories may qualify at the 40th percentile (150 - 120 marks).
 This is the minimum category-wise qualifying score.
+To get admission, particularly in government MBBS colleges, students ought to target a bit higher.

 ☎️ Talk to an Expert Counsellor — FREE Call ☎️